runrig-coop/the-runrig-plan/overview.md

 to individual protections under the terms of service.
-Secondly, while it could in fact be used as a file system, it holds even greater potential as a source of structured data, like an SQL database or even more modern low-code databases like Airtable.
+Secondly, while it could in fact be used as a file system, it holds even greater potential as a source of structured data, like an SQL database or even more modern low-code databases like NocoDB, a _libre_ alternative to Airtable.
 This gives it the power to integrate more readily with a myriad of existing services via its API.

 ### Service Platforms
 The second layer is a federation of platform cooperatives[^Scholz], which can run the gamut of web-based applications and other software services, like the ones we're all accustomed to today.
+This layer corresponds to the software category of digital assets, but it draws its core data from the first layer, the data provider, linking the two layers programmatically as well as contractually.
-This layer corresponds to the software category of digital assets.
-Services might include consumer-facing ecommerce sites or wholesale buying clubs, crop management software and record keeping, logistical and fleet management, bookkeeping, timesharing for certified kitchen space, etc. Also, a platform is not limited to providing a single service, and it can have separate websites set up for each.
+Services might include consumer-facing ecommerce sites or wholesale buying clubs, crop management software and record keeping, logistical and fleet management, bookkeeping, timesharing for certified kitchen space, etc. A platform is not limited to providing a single service, and it can have separate websites set up for separate services, or integrated as one.
 For example, there may be one site where retail customers place orders and another site where farmers track inventory through a different service.
 Critically, however, the two systems would still be integrated, sharing infrastructure, operating costs, and a unity of purpose.
+Users would also enjoy a seamless "single sign-on" between services, because the data provider can double as a secure identity provider as well.

-Each of these service-oriented platform coops would function best within a geographically contiguous region, or what we loosely call a "foodshed".
+Each of these service-oriented platform coops would function best within a geographically contiguous region, what we loosely call a foodshed or bioregion.
 This way they can curate the services provided on their platform in order to best suit the needs of their members.
 They can even tailor the configuration and features of specific services as they choose.
 For example, if a platform wants to add a service for aggregating CSA orders, they can do so easily.
 If they need a specialized feature for a citrus CSA and one exists, they can enable it.
 If it doesn't already exist, they can sponsor its development and contribute the open source feature back to the commons.
 Meanwhile, other platforms could add features for a flower CSA instead, or omit the CSA service entirely.
 In this